 The claims file (or C-file) is one of the most important, if not the most important, document in a VA disability claim.
 A C-file is generated once a claim is filed with the VA.
 It contains all records submitted to the VA in support of a disability claim.
 It’s easy to request one from the VA and helpful to do so before appealing.
 Sometimes the records contained within a C-file are incorrect, incomplete, or belong in a different veteran’s file.
 Other times, documents a veteran sends to the VA are lost and never entered into evidence when a claim is decided.

 Once a veteran has looked over his or her C-file, it will be easier to know which gaps to fill when appealing a decision.
-There may be medical records to be tracked down or buddy statements to request that will strengthen the case and increase the probability of receiving a higher rating.
+There may be medical records to be tracked down or buddy statements to request that will strengthen the case.
+It will also increase the probability of receiving a higher rating.

 VA Rating Going from 50 to 70